-Dr. Brianne Drouillard, (Supervisor, CLBT and Facing Your Fears Teams)
+Dr. Brianne Drouillard, (Supervisor, CLBT Team)

-Brianne Drouillard received her Ph.D. in Clinical Child Psychology from the University of Windsor in 2019 following the completion of her internship at Holland Bloorview.
-Her role as psychologist at Holland Bloorview currently involves psychological and developmental assessments of young children with Autism Spectrum Disorders (ASD) and/or developmental delays.
+Brianne Drouillard received her Ph.D. in Clinical Child Psychology from the University of Windsor in 2019 following the completion of her residentship at Holland Bloorview.
+Her role as psychologist at Holland Bloorview currently involves psychological and developmental assessments of children with Autism Spectrum Disorders (ASD) and/or developmental delays.
 Brianne has undergone focused training in the Autism Diagnostic Observation Schedule (ADOS-2) and has achieved reliability in administering all 4 modules.
-Brianne also co-leads the Facing Your Fears cognitive-behavioural therapy (CBT) group for children and adolescents with ASD and anxiety.
+She has experience facilitating the Facing Your Fears program, a cognitive behaviour therapy group for children and adolescence with ASD and anxiety.